-We are looking for master’s degree holders to interview about their careers.
-The purpose of these interviews is to help master’s students learn about career options, successful job search strategies, and how to build a successful career in the professional workforce.
+We are looking to interview master’s degree holders about their careers.
+The purpose of these interviews is to help master’s students learn about career options, effective job search strategies, and how to build a successful career in the professional workforce.

 These will be short video interviews (approx. 15 min) conducted by a member of the Beyond Grad School team.
 Your video will be added to a video career library available to graduate students at universities who subscribe to our e-learning platform.